jmswaney/blog/02_multiprocessing_tips/README.md

-# Speeding up computations in Python with multiprocessing
+# Speeding up scientific computing with multiprocessing in Python

 ![CPU](./cpu.jpg)
 *Photo by Christian Wiediger on Unsplash*